joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/25/world/europe/navalny-jail-prison.html?searchResultPosition=7

 **Biden, Needing a Win, Enters a Sprint for his Economic Agenda**\
-`As his poll numbers slide, the president and his aides have mounted an aggressive pitch in Congress and around the country for his spending plans on infrastructure and more`\
+`As his poll numbers slide, the president and his aides have mounted an aggressive pitch in Congress and around the country for his spending plans on infrastructure and more.`\
 https://nytimes.com/2021/08/25/business/biden-agenda.html?searchResultPosition=8

 **Freedom to Swim: Afghan Refugee Competes in Tokyo Paralympics**\